hzkincony/kc868-arduino-library/API_Reference_EN.md

     `void SwitchUpdate(uint8_t idx, uint8_t state)`

-   function has two parameters, the range of 'idx' is 1-6, corresponding to the channel number of the digital input that has changed, the value of state is 0 or 1, 0 means triggered, and 1 means not triggered.
+   function has two parameters, the range of `idx` is 1-6, corresponding to the channel number of the digital input that has changed, the value of state is 0 or 1, 0 means triggered, and 1 means not triggered.
   - Code example:

   ```c++